Chapter 1: One Desk — On Human Dynamics

 The heat of startup life is intense.
 In the forge, steel either tempers or cracks.
 Your character informs (and is shaped by) every decision you make.
 It’s time for a decision — do you tell the investor your only customer has canceled?

 Joe’s awake again.
 It’s 7 AM, and he’s shouting at you.
 Vijaya has her arms crossed, and she looks like she agrees with Joe.
 The investor InMails will have to wait.
-Joe can’t believe you’ve decided to tell the one investor who has bought into the vision that we’ve lost our only customer.
+Joe can’t believe you’ve decided to tell the ONE investor who has bought into the vision that we’ve lost our only customer.
 He wants you to consider the customer “not lost” until the next billing period.
 You explain as best you can.
 As you summon your next point, he swears, throws his hoodie over his head and walks out the door.
 You’re not sure he’ll come back.

-Even now, your team has a culture.
 Thirteen months in, your culture is simple: “Total austerity.
 Total honesty.
 Total commitment.
 Never say die.”

 The composition of your founding team is the most crucial decision of all.
 If you’ve chosen well, each member has job optionality, so you and your vision must compel.
 You need skill, commitment, and accountability.
 You need brilliance, courage, passion, and tenacity.
 These are the necessary things.
 For at least the first three years, your life will be epic hardship and toil as you wage a relentless battle with panic and despair, broken only occasionally by moments of euphoria.
 You need people who won’t quit, and who will do whatever it takes.
 Against all the odds.
 No matter what.